mdchambers/dissertation/dissertation_outline.md

 		* Post-translational modifications of Groucho
 			* Extensively PTM'd, primarily in central, intrinsically disordered domain {Turki-Judeh, 2012 #2385}
 			* Phosphorylation
-				* Activated by MAPK signaling, as mentioned in the previous section, to down-reg Gro activity
+				* (derepression) MAPK signaling, as mentioned in the previous section, to down-reg Gro activity
 					* Phosphorylated in termini and seven transverse stripes in early (cellular blastoderm) embryos
 					* Terminal patterning Torso {Helman, 2012 #2991}
 					* Expression of genes in the ventral neuroectoderm EGFR (ind) {Cinnamon, 2008 #3077}
+					* Phosphorylation of Gro inactivates repression, but does not result in nuclear export or degradation {Cinnamon, 2008 #3077}
-					*
+				* (inc repression)
 		* Dorsal-ventral patterning
 			* Maternally-contributed gradient of nuclear dorsal {Roth, 1989 #1112}
 			* On ventral side of embryo, nuclear dorsal initiates cellular programs designating the mesoderm {Gonzalez-Crespo, 1993 #3043}